Critical Resistance: Origins

 Critical Resistance (CR) was formed in 1997.
-Angela Davis, Rose Braz, Ruth Wilson Gilmore and other activists founded CR to address issues of mass incarceration and policing.
+Activists founded CR to address issues of mass incarceration and policing.
 On September 25–27, 1998, Critical Resistance held its first conference at the University of California, Berkeley.
 Over 3,500 participants attended, including former and current prisoners and their families, activists, academics, religious leaders, homeless people, policymakers, and members of the LGBT community.
 This conference challenged what it called the prison industrial complex (PIC).
 Critical Resistance says that the government has commodified prisons as desirable and, in return, has gained public support to expand prisons.
 CR's initial international conference put the term "prison-industrial complex" on the national agenda with the goal of convincing the American public to stop mass incarceration.
 CR's mission statement supports abolishing the PIC, and promotes the idea that capitalism profits from incarceration, particularly the incarceration of people of color, women, and the poor.
 The conference encouraged different organizations to engage in activism.
 In particular, the "Schools Not Jails" initiative and the Youthforce Coalition began to combat what they called the "criminalization of youth of color" after the conference.